prithvi-seri/sde-coursepack.github.io/modules/intro/_posts/2022-01-07-Internal-Quality.md

 ## Software Entropy

-*Entropy* is the idea that in our Universe, energy within a closed-system cannot become more orderly overtime, and not all processes are reversible.
+*Entropy* is the idea that in our Universe, energy within a closed-system cannot become more orderly over time, and not all processes are reversible.
 That is, things trend towards disorder.
 A consequence of this is that the chemical energy in gasoline cannot be perfectly turned into kinetic energy.
 We will lose